 - First check our catalog and/or journals holdings to make sure we don’t have access to the item you need.

 - Fill out the request forms as completely and accurately as possible.
 Be sure to include the Journal’s ISSN for all article requests.

 Articles and book chapters are delivered electronically.
 Books, microfilm, DVDs and other items are picked up and returned at the Reserves Desk on the third floor of the library.

 Please note: Due dates and renewal policies are determined by the lending library and are often not as long as the lending period for Bard and Connect NY items.

-Our team of teaching librarians are happy to collaborate with you to develop research and information literacy education for your class or academic program.
+Our team of liaison and instruction librarians are happy to collaborate with you to develop research and information literacy education for your class or academic program.
 All students receive a basic introduction to the library during Language and Thinking, and we aim to build on that foundation by teaching more advanced information literacy skills throughout their undergraduate careers.
 Our instructional programs are designed to help students find the resources they need to complete their coursework, and to think critically about information.
 Some options include: